hakonrossebo/ndc-oslo2016-video-listing/README.md

 * Creates a json file to be used by the viewer with no backend

 ### Elm viewer
+* Currently based on elm-mdl, It would be interesting to see other Elm or javascript implementations.

 ## Roadmap

 There are many things that I had to omit in the first release:

 * Search
+* Refactor topic and speaker filters to separate components (appreciate contributions)
 * More metadata
 * Detail view - maybe also with embedded player